-"Well, if you succeed to kill me, I have t make the best of it, don't I?"
+"Well, if you succeed to kill me, I have to make the best of it, don't I?"

-My smile faltered as I heard my uncle burst through the front door, cursing and almost spitting anger.
+He chuckled at that, and I smiled.
+I loved it when I managed to make him laugh, it seemed like an impossible feat to accomplish.
+My smile faltered as I heard my uncle burst through the front door, cursing and almost spitting in his anger.
 Another bad day at work.
 And I knew he would blame me.
 I shuddered as I recalled the last time.
-My stomach still hurt from where he had kicked me.
-I didn't know if I could take much more.
+My stomach still ached from where he last kicked me.

 "You mean he hits you?
-That filthy muggle.
 Don't get me wrong, Harry Potter, this does not mean I care about you, I'm just disgusted that he dares to treat a wizard that way."

 "Then why don't you do something about it?"

 "I know I'm not strong enough.
-Even now as we speak I'm laying on my bed, unable to move."
+Even now as we speak I'm laying in my bed, unable to move."

 "He's hurt you recently, then?"

 "Is his treatment the only thing you have to endure?
 Or is there more?"

 "He forbids my aunt from feeding me.
 He says he doesn't want to waste precious food on me."
 I could feel Voldemort's anger through the bond and liked to think he cared about me, if only a little.
 It made me feel safe.